• Home

 Weight

-Choose medium to heavy weight fabrics.
-For home decor purpose you want them to be very durable, so lightweight won’t hold well.
-And I would recommend to buy home decor fabrics than garment fabrics(those are more flowy, lightweight and fragile).
+Choose medium to heavy weight fabrics for your pillow.
+For home decor purposes, you want them to be very durable, so lightweight won’t hold well.
+And I would recommend to buy home decor fabrics instead of garment fabrics(those are more flowy, lightweight and fragile).
 That’s why I like to buy table cloth, dish towel and napkins, as they were made for home decor use.

 Color and pattern

-Rather than making a dress, your DIYed pillows will probably be on display most of the time.
+Rather than making a dress, your DIY pillows will probably be on display most of the time.
 So pick color and pattern that match your home style.

 DIY throw pillows covers with zipper from pottery barn napkins

-I remember when I first learnt sewing, the beginner projects are always making throw pillows.
+I remember when I first learnt sewing, the beginner projects are always making decoraive throw pillows.
 Now I understand why – Making throw pillows is one of the easiest sewing project but with great results.
+With a well selected fabric for pillow making, you can make designer pillows at 10% of the cost!

-I have made a couple DIY throw pillow tutorials both with step by step written instructions and videos:
+I have made two DIY throw pillow tutorials, both with step by step written instructions and videos:

 DIY decorative throw pillows, pottery barn napkins